AMENDED AND RESTATED BYLAWS

 SECTION 1.
 Corporation Books and Records.
 The books and records of the corporation shall be available for inspection by any member during normal business hours at the customary place of keeping.

 SECTION 2.
 Financial Statement.
-A financial statement for the calendar year shall be mailed or emailed with the notice of the annual meeting.
+A financial statement for the calendar year can be mailed or emailed with the notice of the annual meeting, if requested by a member.
 This statement shall cover the ending calendar year.

 ARTICLE VII – INDEMNIFICATION OF DIRECTORS